 You can help scientists answer important questions about the impacts of urbanization on birds by volunteering your backyard as a study site.
 This is a unique opportunity to be a biologist in your own backyard as you learn about birds and help scientists solve critical questions regarding the survival of backyard bird populations.

-Registered participants receive a mentored experience in which scientists visit your yard to band birds and help you find nests.
-Participants will also learn how to collect and report data on nests and banded birds, as well as monitor year-to-year activity.
+Registered participants receive a mentored experience in which scientists visit your yard annually to band birds and help find nests.
+Participants learn to collect and report monthly data on nests and banded birds, as well as monitor year-to-year activity.